HITECHCRIME/HC_SG235_Numb/README.md

 that i'm seeking redemption
 applause for doing the wrong
 it sure is a hell of a trick
-of a question when you're applying the doubts
+of a question when you're
+always applying the doubts

 tied to a tree on a shore of endless rocks